xTunner/frontend/resources/assets/docs/docker.md

     - sudo /etc/init.d/postgresql restart
 ```

-The similar approach should work well with other services.
+The similar approach would be required for any other service.